Dialogical Companion

 • No continuing a session if language indicates imminent harm.

 Human oversight is situational, not constant.
-When thresholds are crossed, the system routes to a human reviewer with minimal, relevant context.
+When boundaries are crossed, the system routes to a human reviewer with minimal, relevant context.

 Shared